brachypelma/payload-plugin-comments/readme.md

 On initialization, this plugin configures a comments collection API endpoint called `/has-published-comment`.
 (You can override the default name of the endpoint by modifying the [`hasPublishedCommentPath` option](#haspublishedcommentpath-string).)

+This endpoint will look for approved comments matching the criteria passed to it.

+This endpoint returns a JSON object with the property `hasPublishedComment` with a value of either `true` or `false`.
+The value of `hasPublishedComment` depends on whether your Payload instance can find a comment by the author